Procedure for Addressing Sexual and/or Relationship Misconduct Allegations Against Students

 Reasonable Cause means there is sufficient information to allege that a respondent has violated a policy.
 Evidence is sufficient if a reasonable person would believe that further inquiry into whether a violation occurred is warranted.

 Respondent is a student(s) or student organization(s) alleged to have violated the sexual and/or relationship misconduct policy.
-Student-employees alleged to have engaged in sexual and/or relationship misconduct in their employment capacity will be investigated by the Office of Institutional Equity.
+Student-employees alleged to have engaged in sexual and/or relationship misconduct in their employment capacity will be investigated by the Office of Institutional Equity and Inclusion.
 A student-employee may be subject to sanctions both in connection with their employment and in connection with their student status, under applicable procedures.

 Responsible Employees include any employee who has the authority to take action to redress sexual and/or relationship misconduct; who has been given the duty of reporting incidents to the Title IX Coordinator; or whom a student could reasonably believe has this authority or duty.